ClusterLabs/PAF/administration.md

 Beware when you do your rebuild not to erase local files with a content specific to that node (at the very least, avoid erasing `recovery.conf.pcmk` and `pg_hba.conf` files content).

-The only exception to that "rebuild" rule is if you were only using PostgreSQL's synchronous replication at the time of the failover (and the synchronous standby was the one promoted, which would be the case unless it __also__ suffered from a failure).

 Once you have rebuilt your instance from the running master PostgreSQL resource, verify that you can successfully start it as a standby (remember